MECHAkunEX/mechakunex.github.com/source/_posts/auto/2012-07-21-Game--Dragon-Quest-5--Hand-of-the-Heavenly-Bride--DS--2008--0.markdown

 ---

 I really like the setup of the story: being a kid, hanging out with your dad, etc. It's very adorable and heart-warming.
+I especially like all the little jokes about how he can't read.
 The game-play is exactly what you'd expect and fun.

 Total time: 3:38